Understanding Forensic Assessment: A Comprehensive Guide

 Real-Life Examples

-1. Insanity Defense Case: In a high-profile trial, a defendant claimed they were not guilty due to insanity.
+1. Insanity Defense-defense) Case: In a high-profile trial, a defendant claimed they were not guilty due to insanity.
 Forensic psychologists evaluated their mental state at the time of the crime, ultimately influencing the jury’s decision.

 2. Child Custody Case: During a contentious divorce, both parents underwent forensic assessments to determine their fitness for parenting.
 The psychologist’s recommendations played a crucial role in the custody arrangement.